TTengs/MarkdownToConfluence/README.md

 # Setup
 ## API User Token
 First you need to create an API token for the user, you want to use for the action.
 We recommend that you create a new user, that is only used for this action, in order to get the full benefits from the action.
+This user should also have full permission to make changes on the space.
 See [here](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) for how to set up your API token.

 ## Environment Variables
 The necessary environment variables are as follows: